UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 ##Setting up Azure

 To host our web services on Azure you will need five main components that will be referred to as:

-1. Web-app
+  1.Web-app

-2. Mobile Services
+  2.Mobile Services

-3. Storage
+  3.Storage

-4. Cloud services
+  4.Cloud services

-5. Nodebot server
+  5.Nodebot Server

 ####Step 1.